theGreyWanderer-uc/tgwUltima/README.md

 This project is strictly for fans who want to enhance their **Ultima VII** adventure.
 Please respect the intellectual property of **Origin Systems** and ensure you have the original game in your collection. 🎮

-This project is not affiliated with **Electronic Arts/ORIGN**.
-All rights to the original game remain with the developers, and this project is a fan tribute intended for personal use for those people who own Ultima VII
+This project is not affiliated with **Electronic Arts**.
+All rights to Ultima VIII remain with Electronic Arts.
+Please respect the intellectual property of Electronic Arts and ensure you have the original game in your collection. 🎮

 ---